GLOBAL MARKETS-Asia stocks rally as China data buoys mood; dollar stays strong

 "It's a nice little shot in the arm to end the week" for stock markets, but "I think investors will be searching for more in terms of support from the central government, and ultimately, more fiscal support is what's required to boost demand," he said.

+It was not all blue skies in the Chinese data either, with a separate report showing the biggest drop in new home prices in 10 months - another reminder of the property sector's struggles, after Moody's cut the sector's outlook to negative on Thursday.

+Meanwhile, Chinese health authorities said they would deal with an outbreak of monkeypox in the same way as other infectious diseases including COVID-19 and SARS from next week.

-The overall improving economic outlook bolstered the Chinese yuan, which gained about 0.3% to 7.2709 per dollar in offshore markets CNH=D3.
+The overall improving economic outlook, however, bolstered the Chinese yuan, which gained about 0.2% to 7.2731 per dollar in offshore markets CNH=D3.

 However, a gauge of the U.S. dollar against six of its biggest developed-market peers stuck close to the six-month peak it reached overnight, buoyed primarily by the euro's steep overnight slide.